OREGON.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Are Oregon Court Records Public?

-Oregon court records are public as provided by the Oregon Public Records Law, which was passed in 1973 and amended in 1997.
+Oregon court records are public as provided by the Oregon Public Records Law, passed in 1973 and amended in 1997.
 This law authorizes the general public to request access to court records and inspect or make copies of them.
-Note that not all court records are open to the public; some are confidential and protected statutorily.
-Confidential records are sealed from public view due to reasons like the age of the party involved, to protect the party’s privacy rights, the sensitivity of the record, and other reasons provided by the law.
+Not all court records are open to the public; some are confidential and protected statutorily.
+Confidential documents are sealed from public view due to reasons like the age of the party involved, the protection of the party's privacy rights, the sensitivity of the record, and other grounds provided by the law.

 How Do I Find Court Records in Oregon?

-The first step to take when trying to obtain court records in Oregon is to find out the record custodian of the court records being requested (if this is unknown).
-Typically, the record custodian is the court clerk in the court where a case was filed.
+The first step in obtaining court records in Oregon is to find out the record custodian of the requested court records (if this is unknown).
+Typically, the record custodian is the court clerk where a case was filed.
 The court clerk performs the duty of generating and maintaining official court records.
-The Find a Court portal helps interested persons locate a court, and it also provides the contact information, location, and website of the court.
-There are different types of courts in Oregon; hence it is important to know which court the case was filed in as this will aid the search process.
+The Find a Court portal helps interested persons locate a court and provides the court's contact information, location, and website.
+There are different types of courts in Oregon; hence it is important to know which court the case was filed in, as this will aid the search process.

 The Judicial Department also offers free online access to unofficial court case information for circuit court cases.
 Search this online portal by providing the case number or full name of the parties involved in the case.